aamotz001/Professional-Athlete-Career-Lifetimes/README.md

       * A net summary function that aggregates all weighted inputs, a weighted summation.
     * The neural network model that we will be creating will most likely not be linearly separable.

+### Dashboard

+Our dashboard has been drafted in tableau: please see slide show for summary of storyboarding and current status

 ## Communication Protocols